natemc/qicq/README.md

 ## Adverbs

-qicq supports the 7 adverbs of k and q:
+qicq supports the 7 adverbs of q:

 ```
 cout << L1(2*x)/each/til(5) << '\n';                     // 0 2 4 6 8